MintMCP

 General deployment considerations include:

-• MintMCP: Managed service model designed for minutes-to-production deployment
+• MintMCP: Managed SaaS-first model designed for minutes-to-production deployment

 • Obot: Self-hosted deployment scope depends on Docker, Kubernetes, internal DevOps capacity, and production requirements